AdobeDocs/workfront.en/help/workfront-goals/results-and-activities/get-started-with-results-and-activities.md

 description: Your organization must have the following to use the functionality described in this article:
 ---

-# Get started with results and activities in `Adobe Workfront Goals`
+# Get started with results and activities in Adobe Workfront Goals

 Your organization must have the following to use the functionality described in this article:

-* A `Pro` or higher [ `Adobe Workfront` plan](https://www.workfront.com/plans).
+* A Pro or higher [Adobe Workfront plan](https://www.workfront.com/plans).
-* An `Adobe Workfront Goals` license in addition to a `Workfront` license.
+* An Adobe Workfront Goals license in addition to a Workfront license.

-  Contact your `Workfront` account manager to learn about a `Workfront Goals` license.
+  Contact your Workfront account manager to learn about a Workfront Goals license.

-  `Workfront Goals` is available only in `the new Adobe Workfront experience`.
+  Workfront Goals is available only in the new Adobe Workfront experience.

-For additional information about access to `Workfront Goals`, see Requirements to use Adobe Workfront Goals.
+For additional information about access to Workfront Goals, see Requirements to use Adobe Workfront Goals.
 When you create a goal, the goal has a status of Draft.
 For information about creating goals, see [Create goals in Adobe Workfront Goals](../../workfront-goals/goal-management/create-goals.md).

 In order to start recording progress on a goal, you must activate it.
 To activate your goal and change its status to Active you must first add the following to it: